 By modifying the site map to emphasize special events, users will be able to easily view them and learn more about them.
 I simplified the menu by removing the subsections that weren't big enough to have their own separate section.
 The Box office section reduced to four subsections, which makes it easier for users to find and select the "Buy Tickets" link.

 A challenge I faced with this project was choosing a section to focus the redesign on.
-I thought an easy way to increase online ticket sales would've been to just redesign the 'buy ticket' page, but I wanted to challenge myself by focusing on the Studio Suppers page.
+I thought an easy way to increase online ticket sales would've been to redesign the 'Buy Ticket' page, but I wanted to challenge myself by focusing on the Studio Suppers page.

-With the Studio Suppers event, people need to have already purchased a ticket to the show accompanying the Supper.
+With the Studio Suppers event, people need to have already purchased a ticket to the show following the Supper.
 I soon discovered how difficult it would be to convince people to buy a ticket to a show based on this page alone.
-Looking back, I would like to focus on a few pages and make sure they all flow together nicely, so that once a user buys a ticket to a performance, they can head over to the Studio Suppers page next and purchase another ticket.
+Looking back, I would've liked to redesign the "Buy Ticket" page.
+Once a user buys a ticket to a performance, they can then head to the Studio Suppers page and purchase a ticket to the event.

-By implementing a new content design with a clear CTA, users will be able to learn more about performances and make reservations to special events, such as Studio Suppers.
-With an improved information architecture, users will be more likely to buy tickets because they will be able to navigate through the site in a more user-friendly way.
-I found that updating the interface copy made it much easier to scan through the text and grab the important information right away.
+By implementing friendly and straightforward copy, and a new content design with clear CTA's, users will be able to learn more about performances and make reservations to Studio Suppers.
+With an improved information architecture, users will be more likely to buy tickets because they will be able to navigate through the site in a quicker way.